American-Institutes-for-Research/dsaa-ncme-2024/CURRICULUM.md

 [insert image of rendered result]

-## Knitting to HTML
+## Publishing as a website

-`bookdown` can publish to PDF and EPUB (e-book, such as Kindle), but we are going to focus on outputting to gitbook (HTML) so that we can host our documentation book on the open web.
+`bookdown` can publish to PDF and EPUB (e-book, such as Kindle), but we are going to focus on outputting to gitbook (`HTML`) so that we can host our documentation book on the open web.
 Notice that we have the benefit of multiple output formats, a good accessibility support.

 ![Build to gitbook from Build pane](resources\build.png)